xieh97/xieh97/README.md

 ## 🎓 About Me

-I'm a doctoral researcher at Tampere University, specializing in **machine learning for audio and multimodal understanding**.
+I'm a doctoral researcher at Tampere University, specializing in **machine learning for audio-language understanding and multimodal modeling**.
 My passion is building AI systems that can interpret and respond to sound and language in ways that bring real-world value.

 Before entering research, I spent 7+ years as a **software engineer**, where I gained deep experience in scalable system design and practical problem-solving.
 Today, I work at the intersection of **ML research and software engineering**,